Nike's next-season styles are up to 25% off right now

 These old-school, basketball-style shoes are a throwback to Nike’s earlier days, but the look is fully 2020, thanks to supple leather and a padded collar that go with everyday looks from morning to evening.

-Men’s Training T-Shirt Nike Dri-FIT ($18.97, originally $25; nike.com)
+Men’s Training T-Shirt Nike Dri-Fit ($18.97, originally $25; nike.com)

-A workout-drawer essential, Nike’s Dri-FIT shirt has long been a popular pick for the gym or a run around the block.
+A workout-drawer essential, Nike’s Dri-Fit shirt has long been a popular pick for the gym or a run around the block.
 It wicks away sweat and has a standard fit that’s neither too tight nor too loose.

 Men’s Training Shorts Nike Flex ($29.97, originally $40; nike.com)

-Made from heathered fabric, these shorts go from the court to carpool thanks to a comfy fit and mesh on the sides that keep air flowing as you move.
+Made from heathered fabric, these shorts go from the court to carpool, thanks to a comfy fit and mesh on the sides that keep air flowing as you move.

 Men’s Reversible Training Tank ($33.97, originally $45; nike.com)

-If plain T-shirts don’t quite do it for you, this reversible patchwork/solid-logo training tank is a standout look on the court — and will be a frequent go-to for you thanks to two layers of mesh with Dri-FIT technology.
-Turn it from its patchwork side to the solid side for a toned-down but cooly contrasting look with retro color combos and the iconic swoosh.
+If plain T-shirts don’t quite do it for you, this reversible patchwork/solid-logo training tank is a standout look on the court — and will be a frequent go-to for you, thanks to two layers of mesh with Dri-Fit technology.
+Turn it from its patchwork side to its solid side for a toned-down but cooly contrasting look with retro color combos and the iconic swoosh.

 Women’s styles